DavidMorgan92/MyFitnessFriend/README.md

 ### Elephant SQL

 [ElephantSQL](https://www.elephantsql.com/) offers "fully managed and optimized PostgreSQL databases on various cloud platforms and regions."
 It will be used to host the database that will back the website.

+### Stripe

+[Stripe](https://stripe.com/) allows the website to "accept payments online, in person, and around the world with a payments solution built for any business – from scaling startups to global enterprises."
+It will be used to process payments from customers.

 ## Testing